datumbox/clamtk-gtk3/README.md

 ## About

 ClamTk is a frontend for ClamAV (Clam Antivirus).
 It is intended to be an easy to use, light-weight, on-demand scanner for Linux systems.
-It has been ported to Fedora, Debian, RedHat, openSUSE, ALT Linux, Ubuntu, CentOS, Gentoo, Archlinux, Mandriva, PCLinuxOS, Frugalware, FreeBSD, and others.
+Ease of use includes easy to install; that is, dependencies should be included in most repositories.

 Although its earliest incarnations date to 2003, ClamTk was first uploaded for distribution in 2004 to a rootshell.be account and finally to Sourceforge.net in 2005.
-At the end of 2013, it was moved to a Google Code page (then to github), then gitlab and Bitbucket.
-It's now 2020 and for some reason, it's still going.
-In fact, February 2020 marks 16 years of activity (of being publically available, that is).
+At the end of 2013, it was moved to a Google Code page (then to Github), then Gitlab and Bitbucket.
+It is now 2020 and for some reason, development is still going.
+In fact, February 2020 marks 16 years of activity (of being publicly available, that is).

 ## Plans

 Version 7 will likely have a new design, and will almost certainly use a different language.

-Also, clamtk-notify is in the works - a program that will watch a directory (or directories) for downloads and scan them automatically.

 ### Important Links